A topic from the subject of Spectroscopy in Chemistry.

 Mass Spectrometry (MS)

-MS identifies organic compounds by measuring their mass-to-charge ratio.
-This technique provides information about molecular weight and elemental composition.
+MS identifies organic compounds by measuring their mass-to-charge ratio (m/z).
+This technique provides information about molecular weight, isotopic ratios, and fragmentation patterns, allowing for the determination of molecular formula and structural elucidation.

 Ultraviolet-Visible Spectroscopy (UV-Vis)

-UV-Vis spectroscopy measures the absorption of ultraviolet and visible light, giving insights into the electronic structure and chromophores in organic compounds.
+UV-Vis spectroscopy measures the absorption of ultraviolet and visible light, giving insights into the electronic structure and the presence of chromophores (light-absorbing groups) in organic compounds.
+The absorption maxima (λmax) provide information about the types of conjugated systems present.

 Fluorescence Spectroscopy

-Fluorescence spectroscopy analyzes the emission of light from excited molecules, providing information about molecular structure, dynamics, and interactions.
+Fluorescence spectroscopy analyzes the emission of light from excited molecules after absorption of light at a shorter wavelength.
+This technique provides information about molecular structure, dynamics, and interactions, and is often used to quantify the concentration of specific molecules.

 Applications